What is a Reasonable Settlement Agreement?

 However, for the purposes of this blog, we set out below a rough guide on what you should expect to see in in an average Settlement Agreement –

-1. Payment of salary and benefits up to the Termination Date, this can sometimes include a bonus payment or commission if applicable;
+1. Payment of salary and contractual benefits (such as medical insurance) up to the Termination Date, this can sometimes include a bonus payment or commission if applicable;

 2. Payment for all accrued but untaken holiday pay;